sequenceiq/blog/source/_posts/2014-07-13-schedulers-part-1.markdown

 responsibility to check if a container expires and when it does it sends an `ContainerExpiredSchedulerEvent` and the scheduler will notify the application to remove the container.
 The value of how long to wait until a container is considered dead can be configured.

+## What's next?
+In the next part of this series I'll compare it with FairScheduler, to see the differences.